jonpalmisc/pmt/README.md

 The smart quotes plugin will automatically replace "dumb quotes" with typographically correct quote characters.

+## Page polyfill

+Chrome doesn't support some of the more fancy paged CSS features, but you can enable them through a polyfill with the `pages` plugin, which uses Paged.js under the hood.

 # License

 Copyright &copy; 2020 Jon Palmisciano.
 See LICENSE.txt for more information.